TNTurnerLab/WTC-11/README.md

 # WTC-11
 ## Tychele N. Turner, Ph.D.
-## Readme Update: February 16, 2024
+## Readme Update: February 19, 2024

 This repository holds information regarding our assessment of whole-genome sequencing data on WTC-11.
 We are adding this repository since we have been asked a few times about our copy number variant assessment of the cell line data.
+Please note the information below is based on mappings to build 38 of the human genome.

 ### Original Data Source
 The data for this cell line comes from the Allen Institute for Cell Science.
 The genomics data is available at [https://www.allencell.org/genomics.html](https://www.allencell.org/genomics.html).